AdityaGanguly/cryptonite_taskphase_aditya/Perceiving Permissions.md

 The next instructions needed me to remove the read permissions from groups as seen in command 9.
 The final set of instructions told me to remove the write permissions from other users/groups which i did in command 10.
 Now it gave the output that i solved all the 8 rounds correctely and now i can use cmod on the /flag file.
-So i used the cmod command as seen in commans 11 and made the file readable by the user(me).
+So i used the chmod command as seen in commans 11 and made the file readable by the user(me).
 Then i used the cat /flag command and got the flag.

 ### Flag: